fieldtrip/website/reference/ft_read_data.md

  Nchans*Nsamples*Ntrials for epoched or trial-based data when begtrial and endtrial are specified.

- To use an external reading function, you can specify a function as the 'dataformat' option.
+ To use an external reading function, you can specify an external function as the 'dataformat' option.
 This function should take five input arguments: filename, hdr, begsample, endsample, chanindx.
 Please check the code of this function for details, and search for BIDS_TSV as example.

  See also FT_READ_HEADER, FT_READ_EVENT, FT_WRITE_DATA, FT_WRITE_EVENT
 ```